aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/get-worksheet/get-worksheets/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/GetWorksheets) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells Cloud services.
-The example below demonstrates a GET request to retrieve the worksheets.
+The example below shows a GET request that retrieves the worksheets.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}